Environment¶

 Reset of Variables¶

 Users can reset the environment as a whole, or can reset just specific variables.
 Selectively resetting variables can be used to access variables or environment settings that have been updated or added between releases.
+To unset an environment variable the same common procedure as setting is used; but instead setting it to an empty string.

 Warning